caplogic/Mappedbus/README.md

 The project contains examples of an object based and a byte array based reader/writer.

 The object based one work as follows.
-The MessageWriter class will send a message, PriceUpdate, which contains three fields: source, price and quantity.
-The first argument of the MessageWriter is used to populate the source.
-The MessageReader simply prints every message it receives.
+The ObjectWriter class will send a message, PriceUpdate, which contains three fields: source, price and quantity.
+The first argument of the ObjectWriter is used to populate the source.
+The ObjectReader simply prints every message it receives.

 ```
-> java -cp mappedbus.jar se.caplogic.mappedbus.sample.message.MessageWriter 0
+> java -cp mappedbus.jar se.caplogic.mappedbus.sample.object.ObjectWriter 0
 ...
 ```
 ```
-> java -cp mappedbus.jar se.caplogic.mappedbus.sample.message.MessageWriter 1
+> java -cp mappedbus.jar se.caplogic.mappedbus.sample.object.ObjectWriter 1
 ...
 ```
 ```
-> java -cp mappedbus.jar se.caplogic.mappedbus.sample.message.MessageReader
+> java -cp mappedbus.jar se.caplogic.mappedbus.sample.object.ObjectReader
 ...
 Read: PriceUpdate [source=0, price=20, quantity=40]
 Read: PriceUpdate [source=1, price=8, quantity=16]